glemiere/driftlock/assets/formatters/execute-step.md

 ===========================================================

 - Implement **only** the described step; no new features, no speculative refactors.
+- You MUST NOT modify any file unless it is explicitly referenced in the step description or explicitly listed in the prompt as previously touched by this step.
+No exceptions.
 - Respect all excluded paths: never read, write, or mention excluded files in `patch`, `filesTouched`, or `filesWritten`.
 - Prefer the **smallest possible patch** that fully implements the step or fixes the regression.
 - Use a unified diff `patch` with repo-relative paths and only the hunks required for this step.
 - Keep behavior changes narrowly scoped to the step intent (or the explicit regression described); avoid broad rewrites.
+- Do not assume the existence of functions, modules, helpers, or abstractions unless they already exist in the files you are modifying; never invent imports or utilities.
+- Avoid producing patches that modify more than **5 hunks per file** unless absolutely necessary for correctness.
+- Preserve existing code style and formatting; do not reformat unrelated parts of the file.
+- Never modify comments that are unrelated to the exact lines being patched; do not "clean up" or rewrite surrounding comments.
 - If you cannot safely implement the step without speculation, return `success: false` and explain why in `summary` (and `details` if useful).
 - When you claim to have changed a file, include it in both:
   - `filesTouched` (all files inspected or modified)
   - `filesWritten` (files actually written/patched)
+ - You may NOT inspect or read unrelated files in the repository; only consider content provided in the prompt or files explicitly referenced for this step.

 ===========================================================